🔒 Protect your brand with India's trusted Trademark Experts. Start your dream business with us!

 Overview

 Copyright is a legal right that is given to the creator or author of the original work by the law of the country so that the author can protect his interest in the work while using or trading in it.
-A copyright refers to a creator’s rightful proprietorship of their work.
-Register your copyright for legal recognition.
-During the registration process, the applicant is notifies if there are any objections to the claim of ownership or if there are any discrepancies in the application on the grounds of similarity of work or duplication of work with the other works, then the Registrar can raise an objection and ask for the clarification for the same from the applicant.
+A copyright refers to a creator's rightful proprietorship of their work.
+During the registration process, the applicant is notified if there are any objections to the claim of ownership or if there are any discrepancies in the application on the grounds of similarity of work or duplication of work with other works.
+The Registrar can raise an objection and ask for clarification from the applicant.
 The applicant is required to file a reply to the copyright objection within 30 days from the issuance of the discrepancy letter by the registrar.
-Hence, the article will provide you with the information regarding how to file a reply to copyright objections in India.

 • Step 2: Draft a Reply: The applicant must then draft a reply to the copyright objection.
 This should be done very carefully and must include the relevant judgments and rule of law supporting the case and the reasons why it should get copyrighted.